Optimization

 - How much does it cost to hire a personal injury lawyer?

 Each supporting page should open with a clear, direct answer in the first two or three sentences, then expand into deeper context with legal citations and practical guidance.
-This gives AI answer engines exactly what they're looking for: an extractable question-answer pair, backed by thorough topical coverage that demonstrates authority.
+This gives AI answer engines exactly what they're looking for: an extractable question-answer pair, backed by thorough topical coverage that demonstrates authority across the full fan-out surface.

 Internal Linking as Semantic Architecture